ChooseWhy Choose This Program?

 This major will prepare students to work as individual artists or as collaborators and thrive in the creative economy as educators, designers, administrators, fundraisers, agents, promoters, event organizers, art therapists, and many endless possibilities.
 By combining the arts, students have unique opportunities to create new opportunities in the job market while further developing their intellectual, social, and emotional sense of self.

-Kendall Kennison, Professor of Music and Director of the Integrative Arts Studies program
+Kendall Kennison, Professor of Music and Coordinator of the Integrative Arts Studies program

 Full-Time & Half-Time Faculty

 Jeffrey Chappell, Director of Jazz Studies

 Michael Curry, Professor of Theatre and Director of the Center for Dance, Music, and Theatre

 Ailish Hopper Meisner, Associate Professor of Peace Studies

 Ryan Nicotra, Adjunct Professor in Arts Management